 In September of 2016, the ensemble was in residence at the Avaloch Farm Music Institute, where they collaborated with composers Florent Ghys and Dan VanHassel on various projects, including VanHassel’s "Invective."
 Upcoming projects include a collaboration with University of California, Irvine composers, as well as a performance of Clarence Barlow’s music at REDCAT in April 2017.

-The Now Hear Ensemble (Adriane Hill, flute/piccolo; Amanda Kritzberg, clarinets; Jonathan Morgan, viola/violin; Federico Llach, double bass/electronics; Anthony Paul Garcia, percussion/electronics) is Resident Ensemble at the University of California, Santa Barbara Department of Music.
-The ensemble has received generous support from the Department of Music and the University of California Institute for Research in the Arts (UCIRA).
+The Now Hear Ensemble (Adriane Hill, flute/piccolo; Amanda Kritzberg, clarinets; Jonathan Morgan, viola/violin; Federico Llach, double bass/electronics; Anthony Paul Garcia, percussion/electronics) has received generous support from the Department of Music and the University of California Institute for Research in the Arts (UCIRA).